axiomgaming/lostark_theory/kakul_saydon/kakul_notes.md

 - Fear laser: Long charge before laser is fired, fearing hit players.
 Dodge.
 Sacred bomb frees feared players.
 - Pigeons: Boss removes hat and disappears, teleporting to a random player and firing high speed pigeon missiles.
   Dodge at right/rear of boss.
 Standing at range and dashing through them works if you time it right.
 - Circus ball: **Counterable**.
 Like Seto, boss jumps on ball and follows a random player.
 Kite or shield.
+Supports should intentionally tank this unless low health to interrupt the ball mechanic and save the followed player.

 ## Gate 2